Last Updated on March 27, 2021

 Of course, if you are already taking additional estrogen, you may still want to be careful about moderate drinking.
 Alcohol and hormone replacement therapy (HRT) together may increase your estrogen levels too much.
 As referenced above, high estrogen continues to increase the risk of breast cancer into older age.
 However, if you aren’t taking HRT, a few servings of alcohol a week is better for your hormones after menopause than it is before.

 Heavy drinking, on the other hand, wreaks havoc on older women’s health.
-The risk of heart disease and osteoporosis flips, becoming greater the more you drink.
+The risk of heart disease and osteoporosis10 flips, becoming greater the more you drink.
 Heavy drinking can also make hot flashes and night sweats worse for some women going through menopause.
 Then there are the broader negative impacts of hard alcohol use, which only get worse with age.
 In general, it is very important to moderate alcohol consumption post-menopause.

 Keeping a Healthy Balance